 - Duct Tape – this is to tape the ducting to the fan and the wall cap – fewer chances of fumes escaping from your system.

 - 4” – 6” Reducer – if you have a 6” fan with a 4” hose

 - Dust Collection Hood – Can be placed behind or under the soldering area.
 US dollars: about 16

 - Millard 6″ Ducting Flange – To create a more finished look on interior walls, ceiling or window.

 - Wire Mesh.
 As shown: Activ-Wire Mesh.

 Instructions for Putting the Fume Ventilation Setup Together

 - Assemble all necessary parts (duh!)
 I started by putting the parts of the fan together (see #2 below – might be easier to cut the mesh first).
 You’ll need a phillips head screwdriver and something to help hold up the fan while you screw the screws in (you’ll see what I mean).
 Husbands/wives and trainable children are handy for this task, as is a chunk of wood or, as I used, a ceramic block.
 Not a comparison.
 Not!

-- Create screen for front of fan.
-Keeps out cat tails (why are they up there anyway?), fingers and long hair (that should be tied back anyway).
+- Create a screen for the front of the fan.
+Keeps out cattails (why are they up there anyway?), fingers and long hair (that should be tied back anyway).
 Discourages flying metal from being sucked into your yard.
 You can use craft mesh or metal window screening.
-It might be best to use metal as it is near your soldering area – as opposed to plastic or a nylon.
+It might be best to use metal as it is near your soldering area – as opposed to plastic or nylon.
 It is recommended to keep flammable materials away from the soldering area.
-Trace the front circular area of the fan with a Sharpie and cut out shape with scissors.
+Trace the front circular area of the fan with a Sharpie and cut out the shape with scissors.
 You could do this before putting the stand together – probably easier.